A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Policy Class and Optimality

-the existence of the limit as $t\rightarrow \infty$ follows from the limits existing for the other terms in \eqref{simple-conv}.
+the existence of $\lim_{j \rightarrow \infty} \int Bf\, d\mu_{1,t_j}$ follows from the limits existing for the other terms in the previous equation.
 Notice, in particular, that $\mu_0$ places no mass on boundaries where $c_0$ is infinite so the weak convergence argument does not require $Af$ to extend continuously at such boundaries (cf., \defref{class-D-def}(b,i)).
 When $a$ is a sticky boundary, however, the extensions in \defref{class-D-def}(b,i) and (b,iii) are required to apply It\^{o}'s formula. \end{proof}

 \begin{cor} Assume Conditions \ref{diff-cnd}, \ref{cost-cnds} and \ref{extra-cnd}.
 Suppose $G_0 \in {\cal D}$.
-Then for every $(\tau,Y) \in {\cal A}_0$, $J(\tau,Y) \geq F_0^*$ and hence the $(\yzstar,\zzstar)$ ordering policy is optimal in the class ${\cal A}_0$. \end{cor}
+Then for every $(\tau,Y) \in {\cal A}_0$, $J_0(\tau,Y) \geq F_0^*$ and hence the $(\yzstar,\zzstar)$ ordering policy is optimal in the class ${\cal A}_0$. \end{cor}

 \begin{proof} Let $(\tau,Y) \in {\cal A}_0$, $X$ satisfy \eqref{controlled-dyn} and let $\{t_j: j\in \NN\}$ be a sequence such that